 As I write this, the news of Tom Seaver's passing is still painfully fresh, if not genuinely surprising.
 He'd been quite ill for a long time with the dementia and Lyme disease that shared culpability in his demise.
-I can't claim that the hero worship I'd felt for him as a child had endured into … Continue reading Just “Terrific”
+I can't claim that the hero worship I'd felt for him as a child had endured into … Continue reading Tom Seaver: Just “Terrific”

 Forty-six years ago last night, Hank Aaron turned on an Al Downing fastball and stepped into the record books.
 At the athletically geriatric age of forty, he hit his 715th home run, moving past Babe Ruth, becoming baseball's career home run leader.
 I remember it vividly.
 I had been a fan of the sport since … Continue reading Better Than the Headlines: What Henry Aaron Taught Me